ArlatPS/notesPS/ts.md

   ```
 - nullish values
   - null - there is a value and it's nothing
-  - undefined - value isn't avaliable (yet?)
+  - undefined - value isn't available (yet?)
   - void - return from a function should be ignored
 - non-null assertion operator !.
 - definitive assignment operator !:
-  - used to supress TS objections about class field being used, when it cant be proven that it was initialized
+  - used to suppress TS objections about class field being used, when it cant be proven that it was initialized
   - for example with asynchronistic constructor

 ## Generics